 Your agents need real payments

-Sub-millisecond transfers. $0.002 fixed.
+Sub-millisecond transfers.
+Deterministic costs.
 Scoped delegation enforced by the protocol.
 Streaming payments over bilateral channels.
 This is what agent-native infrastructure looks like.

 Current chains weren't built for agents